IfrahC/OOP-Project-Team-5/README.md

 GROUP MEMBERS:
 1. Eeshal Khalid Nadeem Qureshi
-2. Namel Shahid
-3. Ifrah Chishti
+2. Ifrah Chishti
-4. Aiman Rizwan
+3. Aiman Rizwan

 We plan to divide the tasks equally as we go along our project.
 The workload and responsibilities will be split between the four members.
 All of us will be engaging and giving our input wherever we find suitable.